CRA Compliance

 Gap Analysis — Compliance-Only Controls

-Three compliance-only controls address CRA requirements not independently covered by the risk models.
+3 compliance-only controls address CRA requirements not independently covered by the Track A risk models.

 dfetch processes dependency metadata only.
 The .dfetch_data.yaml file stores: remote_url (credentials stripped by C-036), revision, optional integrity.hash, and last_fetch timestamp.
 Each field is functionally necessary for dfetch check and dfetch freeze.
 No personal data is collected; no telemetry is sent.
 C-044 formalises this assertion as a documented policy.